• Skip to primary navigation

 2. Melt the chocolate, butter, sweetener, and heavy cream.

 Bring a small saucepan of water to a boil.
-In a large heatproof bowl, combine the heavy cream, sweetener, butter, and chocolate chips.
+Combine the heavy cream, sweetener, butter, and chocolate chips in a large heatproof bowl.

-Then, place the bowl over the pot of boiling water - being sure the bottom of the bowl doesn't touch the water.
+Then, place the bowl over the pot of boiling water, ensuring the bottom doesn't touch the water.

 melted chocolate mixture in bowl.